 You must provide documentation that you have sufficient funds to cover your first year in Denmark.
 If your family is accompanying you to Denmark, you must also provide documentation of your ability to support them.

-Documentation of your ability to support yourself and any accompanying family members could for instance be in the form of a bank statement.
+Documentation of your ability to support yourself and any accompanying family members could for instance be in the form of a bank statement in your name.
+Currency, the date the stament was issued and the account owner's name must appear in the statement.

-It is a condition that you play an active part in running the business, and your presence must be necessary for the establishment of the business.
+It is a condition that you play an active part in running the business, and your presence must be necessary for the establishment and/or operation of the business.

 If you have only economic or financial interests in the business – for example, if you are a shareholder - you cannot be granted a permit based on the Start-up Denmark Scheme.